Raising London Circuit

 Stages of construction to raise London Circuit

-Work is completed in stages to minimise the impact on traffic on Commonwealth Avenue bridge between Parkes Way and Vernon Circle.
+Work is completed in stages to minimise the impact on Commonwealth Avenue traffic between Parkes Way and Vernon Circle.
 Side tracks, or temporary roads, are diverting traffic and allow the demolition of the existing bridges across London Circuit.
-They help maintain two lanes of traffic in each direction on Commonwealth Avenue while the overpasses over London Circuit are demolished.
+The side tracks help maintain two lanes of traffic in each direction on Commonwealth Avenue while the overpasses over London Circuit are demolished.

 Construction stages in detail

-The first side track has been built to the West of Commonwealth Avenue.
+From September 2023 the first side track was built to the West of Commonwealth Avenue.
 Northbound traffic is now being diverted to the side track.
-Southbound traffic is being diverted to the existing northbound lanes across London Circuit.
-The southbound bridge will then be demolished (Step 1).
+Southbound traffic was diverted to the existing northbound lanes across London Circuit.
+The southbound bridge was demolished (Step 1).

 Image of London Circuit showing the construction of the side track.
 Northbound traffic diverted to side track, and southbound traffic diverted to existing northbound bridge.

-An embankment will be constructed on the eastern side of London Circuit and in place of the demolished southbound bridge.
-A new road and a side track to the east of Commonwealth Avenue will be built on the embankment.
-On completion, southbound traffic will be diverted on the eastern side track and northbound traffic will be diverted to the new road (Step 2).
+An embankment was constructed on the eastern side of Commonwealth Avenue and in place of the demolished southbound bridge.
+A new side track to the east of Commonwealth Avenue was built on the embankment.

 Image of London Circuit showing the construction of the eastern side embankment.
 Southbound traffic diverted on the eastern side track and northbound traffic diverted to the new road